wekesaclinton/agentsimulator-bpm/README.md

 ## Evaluation
 The simulation results can be evaluated using the evaluate_simulation_extended.ipynb notebook.
+The raw event logs as well as all simulated event logs for the 9 mentioned processes can be found in this [Google Drive folder](https://drive.google.com/drive/folders/1D0jgBcPYNw-yBFyc_Ro3a681_c-BzM0u?usp=sharing).

 ## Authors
 Lukas Kirchdorfer, Robert Blümel, Timotheus Kampik, Han van der Aa, Heiner Stuckenschmidt